 Weil syndrome is a severe form with jaundice and usually azotemia, anemia, diminished consciousness, and sometimes hemorrhagic manifestations.

-Diagnose using blood cultures, CSF (in patients with meningeal findings), urine cultures, serologic tests, and PCR.
+Diagnose using blood cultures, cerebrospinal fluid (in patients with meningeal findings), urine cultures, serologic tests, and polymerase chain reaction testing.

-Treat severe illness with parenteral penicillin G or ampicillin and less severe cases with oral doxycycline, ampicillin, or amoxicillin.
+Treat severe illness with parenteral penicillin G, ampicillin, or ceftriaxone and less severe cases with oral doxycycline, ampicillin, or amoxicillin.